a discussion about psychiatry, mental illness, emotional problems, and things that help

 This is also the point where nationalism begins to resemble religion most vividly: sacrifice becomes noble.
 The soldier lost in battle becomes a secular martyr.
 Military cemeteries become sacred ground.
 National memorial days, uniforms, solemn parades, salutes, flyovers, and moments of silence are not trivial theatre; they are rituals.
 Some of these rituals can be dignified, moving, and morally serious.
 But psychologically they are doing something very similar to religious ceremony: they sanctify loyalty, make sacrifice visible, and bind the group together around a shared story of suffering and duty.

 Once the nation is felt to be sacred, military power begins to acquire a special moral glow.
-Global military spending is now close to $3 trillion per year.
-And broader estimates of the economic impact of violence run to roughly $20 trillion annually.
+Global military spending now runs to roughly $2.7 trillion a year, and it is still rising.
+Broader estimates of the economic impact of violence run to something closer to $20 trillion annually.
 Even allowing for debate about definitions and methodology, the scale is staggering.
-It is also vastly greater than many published estimates of what would be required each year to eliminate extreme poverty.
+By way of contrast, the world spends on peacekeeping and peacebuilding well under one per cent of what it spends on its armies.
+The military figure is also vastly greater than most published estimates of what would be required each year to eliminate all of the world’s extreme poverty.
 Beyond the numbers, there is the cost in human talent: engineers, chemists, manufacturers, and researchers working on military technology could instead use their abilities to give the world better housing, cleaner energy, safer roads, prosthetics, better medications, water systems, or even simply better playgrounds for children, instead of better ways to maim or kill them.

 What can be done about this problem?
 This is one place where the best of religion and the best of civic life actually converge.
 The best religious values call for compassion, humility, fairness, hospitality, and recognition of the dignity of other persons—not just of one’s own tribe.
 Likewise, the best constitutional ideals call for equal protection, restraint of power, due process, and humane treatment.
 The United Nations, however imperfectly, points in this direction.
 The UN Charter speaks of promoting human rights and fundamental freedoms for all, and the Universal Declaration of Human Rights begins with one of the most beautiful sentences in political history: all human beings are born free and equal in dignity and rights.

 Einstein, especially after the arrival of nuclear weapons, moved toward this kind of thinking as well.
-He argued that the scale of modern destructive power had made old-style nationalism dangerously obsolete, and he supported some form of supranational democratic authority—what he often called world government—as a way of preventing catastrophe.
+In an open letter to the United Nations in 1947 he argued that the scale of modern destructive power had made absolute national sovereignty dangerously obsolete, and he supported some form of supranational democratic authority—what he often called world government—as a way of preventing catastrophe.

 Of course, there are dangers in any larger political arrangement.
 A world government, if badly designed, could become bureaucratic, overreaching, or tyrannical.
 There would have to be strong safeguards: systematic democracy, term limits, limited executive power, fair elections with protections against propaganda, and protections against wealthy candidates or partisan blocs using economic power to sway the electorate unfairly.